History of Denim Jeans - How Denim Trend Changed Over the Year

 How does your favourite denim brand come to the front?

 Denim jeans were born in 1873 in California with the effort of both Levi Strauss and Jacob W. Davis.
 Davis improved the strength and durability of Levi's denim workwear using metal rivets thus making it suitable for miners.
-The partnership, however, did not last longer thus paving way for other competitors to emerge namely Wrangler (1905) and Lee (1911).
+The partnership, however, did not last longer thus paving the way for other competitors to emerge namely Wrangler (1905) and Lee (1911).

 Designer jeans rose to popularity with the brands such as Calvin Klein and Armani showcasing their premium collection.
 Adriano Goldschmied, the father of premium denim, popularized the 80's skinny fit while brands like Jack & Jones concentrated on men’s fashion.
 Paige, Citizens of Humanity, MUD, J Brand and Hudson were amongst the top brands to inculcate denim trends widely.